Full list of government resignations over Boris Johnson’s leadership - NewsBreak

 Full list of government resignations over Boris Johnson’s leadership

-Here is a list of the people who have resigned from the Government in the past 24 hours:
+Here is a list of the 35 MPs who have resigned from the Government since Tuesday evening.

+It is the equivalent of around one in five of the total “payroll vote” in the House of Commons, which describes the number of MPs who hold positions from which they would have to resign in order to oppose the Government.

+The 35 comprises two Cabinet ministers, 15 ministers, 15 parliamentary private secretaries, two trade envoys and one vice-chair.

 3. Andrew Murrison, trade envoy to Morocco